Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 A\* is so good at ignoring graph edges because it is fed a particular piece of information from which it will evaluate, at any point of the search, how far it is from its goal.
 For the illustration above, the information may be the geometric distance to the goal divided by the average terrain speed.
 If you are looking for the fastest trip in a city, Google Maps will probably use the distance to your goal, divided by the typical speed of the city's transportation opportunities.
 To find the cheapest DNA construction strategy, that information will be the number of nucleotides left, times the typical price per-nucleotide price of DNA.

 The art is to decide what a "typical per-nucleotide price" is.
-If you pick it too low, the A* algorithm will have practically no advantage over Djikstra (it will be slow), and if you take it too high, A* will assume that any move is cheap, and go for the most obvious ways to build the sequence, even if they are expensive.
-Say your providers are two companies charging 10c/nucleotide and 20c/nucleotide respectively.
+If you pick it too low, the A* algorithm will have practically no advantage over Djikstra (it will be just as slow), and if you pick it too high, A* will assume that any move is cheap, and go for the most obvious (and expensive) ways to build the sequence.

+As a first example, say your commercial providers are two companies charging 10c/nucleotide and 20c/nucleotide respectively:

 <img
     src="../../post_assets/dnaweaver/supply_network_examples/two_vendors.png"
     style='display: block; margin: 2cm auto 2cm; width: 280px;'
   />

-Cutting through the middle, 15c/nucleotide is a good choice of typical price.
+Cutting through the middle, 15c/nucleotide is a good choice of typical price to feed to A\*.
 And indeed, the assembly station running an A\* search with this parameter will be more than 10 times faster, and find still find optimal solutions.
 A lower parameter value provides no speed advantage, and a higher value creates naive and expensive DNA assembly plans:

 <img
   src="../../post_assets/dnaweaver/a_star/two_vendors_results.png"